- Search Search Please fill out this field.

 This guide will show you:

-- How to close a cover letter to attract EVERY employer.
+- How to write a generic cover letter for multiple positions.

 Create your cover letter now

 Generic Cover Letter for a Resume— See more cover letter examples here .

 Don't miss out on exclusive stories that will supercharge your career!